TirelessClock/GSoC24-Final-Report/README.md

 ## Abstract

 For GSoC'24, my project `Implementing XGBoost` was approved by mlpack.
-In this project, I aimed to implement the popular XGBoost algorithm inside mlpack.
+In this project, I aimed to implement the popular XGBoost and Gradient Boosting algorithms inside mlpack.